meijerwynand/bt-multimeter-cli/README.md

 # Multimeter BLE CLI

+This is a work in progress which aims to help with troubleshooting how these devices communicate over Bluetooth.

+This has only been tested on a ZOYI ZT-5B

 A modular, config-driven Python command-line tool for connecting to, decoding, and exporting data from Bluetooth Low Energy (BLE) multimeters (e.g., ZOYI ZT-5B).

 ***